greggman/jsgist/README.md

   codepen apparently parses the JavaScript and inserts checks into loops so you don't crash the browser with an infinite loop.
-As it is the code saves your work to local storage before running so if you come back to the same
+As it is the code saves your work to local storage before running so if crash you should come back to the same result.
+Note: I haven't thought much about how this flow should work.

 - [ ] Mobile